Learn how Polypane improves your workflow

 hidden: Whether the pane is visible in the UI or not (boolean)

-overlay: Which, if any, overlay is currently active on this pane
+overlay: Which, if any, debug tool is currently active on this pane

 emulation: An object with the emulation options as applied to the pane:

 extraHeaders: a string with the extra headers being sent to this pane.

 When running on Polypane, the HTML element will have the 'in-polypane' class applied to it, letting you style based on it.

 You can also send your own custom header, like

 polypane: true, and detect that on your server.